getmlcode/understanding-llm-gpt-neural-nets-from-scratch/Readme.md

-### Understading LLM, GPT and Neural Nets From Scratch
+# Understading LLM, GPT and Neural Nets From Scratch
+This is test